-ONLY two Eagles have kicked more goals than Mark LeCras (Josh Kennedy and Peter Sumich).
-Jordan Lewis played more games then Dipper, Dermott and Jon ‘The Rat’ Platten for the Hawthorn football club and won four flags (more than 97.9% of other AFL players in history)*.
+Only two Eagles have kicked more goals than Mark LeCras (Josh Kennedy and Peter Sumich).
+Jordan Lewis played more games than Dipper, Dermott and Jon ‘The Rat’ Platten for the Hawthorn football club and won four flags (more than 97.9% of other AFL players in history)*.
 Chad Morrison and Chris Egan on the other hand?
 Well, they played a combined 48 games for Collingwood kicking a massive 23 goals between them, Do I need to say more?

-*This may or may not be an accurate stat, but damn Lewis was good)
+*This may or may not be an accurate stat, but damn Lewis was good

 2009 – Hawthorn Makes A Rare Blunder